jetttz/jetttz/README.md

 Cloud Engineer  Cyber Security Engineer and Software Developer
 ------------------

-A passionate Full-Stack Software Developer having experience in building Web and Mobile applications with JavaScript / React.js / Next.js / Nodejs / React Native and some other cool libraries and frameworks.

 * 🌍  I'm based in Texas
 * ✉️  You can contact me at [jetz2023@gmail.com](mailto:jetz2023@gmail.com)